 Overall, the most important thing is that the blog is still helping people with their finances.

 For the second year in a row, I did not manage to increase the traffic on my blog compared to the previous year.
 And it is significantly lower than two years ago.
 However, this is not my focus anymore.
 I wish it could increase again, but it is more a vanity metric than anything.
 I will not go into detail on this point.

 I managed to finish the translation in French, but the process was quite painful.
 The WPML plugin is the only plugin that is always causing me issues.
 And most of the time, the support cannot even fix the problem, only offering poor workarounds.

 And this plugin works poorly with other plugins.
 This plugin is forcing me to have PHP code workarounds to make this work.
 I even had to fix things directly in the database.
 I hate WPML at this point.
-But I am stuck with it since I have not found any other translation plugin that could import my translations from WPML.
+But I am stuck with it since I have not found any other translation plugin to import my translations from WPML.

 So, overall, I would say that the main thing that did not go well was dealing with a bad WordPress plugin and not being able to increase traffic.

-What changed during this fourth year?
+What changed during this fifth year?